kuriharaan/InputSystemWiki/Differences-to-the-Old-New-Input-System.md

 * Actions solely work through callbacks now
 * Actions monitor for state value changes in bulk rather than on a per-action basis
 * Bindings are a simple structs now containing a simple action name -> source path mapping
+* Actions can be grouped in named sets
+* Action sets can be read from JSON
+* Bindings can get grouped in named sets
+* Binding sets can be read from JSON